emmanueluwa/gapi/README.md

 # GAPI

-Questio and Answer REST API built with Go and Docker.
+Question and Answer REST API built with Go and Docker.

 PostgresSQL has been used to persist data and docker compose has been used to manage containers.